Edward L. Bader: Early career

 After a year with Latrobe, Bader returned to work full-time.
-He also played a year for a professional baseball team operated by Philadelphia Athletics owner Connie Mack.
+He also played a year for the Philadelphia Athletics professional football team operated by Connie Mack of the same-named baseball team.
 He became a superintendent for his father's contracting company.
 In 1902, he set up a garbage-collecting operation for his father in Atlantic City.
 After two years, he started his own contracting business.

 In 1904, a storm washed away part of Steel Pier and many engineers stated that it could not be rebuilt but Bader and his company accepted the challenge to rebuild it.
 His success with that job led to more work in Atlantic City.
 His next major project was the paving of the five miles of Albany Avenue in Atlantic City to Pleasantville which is now part of the Black Horse Pike that passes by a field that bears his name.

 Bader's contracting business was successful for the next few years working several projects in Atlantic City and along the East Coast of the United States.
 An active Republican, politically, he was involved with local charities, and he was a member of the Benevolent and Protective Order of Elks, Moose International, Fraternal Order of Eagles and the Knights of Columbus.
 His wife and he had four children, including a son, Daniel, who would later become an Atlantic City city commissioner.

 Bader was an avid sports booster.
 He fielded basketball teams, organized Atlantic City's first professional football team - the Blue Tornadoes - and owned a boxing gym on North New Hampshire Avenue.
 Before world-title Boxing bouts sponsored by casinos he would regularly bring world-class boxers to Atlantic City to fight.
 He developed a friendship with Boxing champion Jack Dempsey and was rumoured to be a potential manager for him in 1921.
 He formed Atlantic City High School's band and encouraged high school athletics.